-The holiday season is the most magical time of the year, but if you’re a cat sitter, it can also be the most chaotic.
-With clients heading out of town, schedules filling up fast, and kitties needing extra care and comfort, this season can push even the most experienced sitters to their limits.
+The holiday season is the most magical time of the year, but if you're a cat sitter on Meowtel, it can also be the most chaotic.
+With cat parents heading out of town, schedules filling up fast, and kitties needing extra care and comfort, this season can push even the most experienced sitters to their limits.

-The secret to thriving during the holiday season is preparation, communication, and compassion (for both cats and yourself).
-If you’re gearing up for your first (or fifth) Meowtel holiday season, here’s how to not just survive, but truly thrive, during the rush.
+One key to thriving during the holiday season is preparation, communication, and compassion (for both cats and yourself).
+If you're gearing up for your first (or fifth) holiday season providing cat care, here are some tips to help you not just survive, but truly thrive, during the rush.
+For even more seasonal advice, check out our guide on how to be a cat sitting holiday hero.

 1. Start Early, Preparation is Everything!